7kFour/Complete_CSharp_MasterClass_MyCodeNotes/README.md

     - See comments in MainWindow.xaml and MainWindow.xaml.cs
 - WPF App 04
     - Notes on Routed, Direct, Bubbling, and Tunneling events in MainWindow.xaml.cs
+    - More explanation and article links in MainWindow.xaml.cs